Lost-Empire-Entertainment/Elypso-engine/docs/ecosystem.md

 Also provides a framework for hosting websites.
 Can route root path to any path inside its own root so the original path is unreachable by the end user if they try to look what files are accessible.

-Uses completely original code with help from WinSock and CloudFlare Tunnel, does not rely on any external server stacks.
+Uses completely original code with help from WinSock and Cloudflare Tunnel, does not rely on any external server stacks.

+---

+## KalaLua

+KalaLua is a C++ 20 wrapper library around Lua for Windows (Linux coming in the future) that allows you to route Lua calls to one middleman library without needing Lua itself in any way inside your own program.

 ---